 In the wake of anti-Asian hate and inequities exacerbated by the COVID-19 pandemic, increased visibility has allowed for a conversation about how Asian American and Pacific Islander (AAPI) communities can build AAPI-led capabilities to mobilize for lasting change.
 On May 24, 2021, in honor of AAPI Heritage Month, the Asian Community Fund and the Boston Foundation shared a data presentation assessing the current needs of AAPI communities, followed by a panel discussion featuring community leaders who shared how we can build AAPI power.

-The Asian Community Fund is overseen by a fourteen-member Advisory Committee of leaders from the Asian Community.
+The Asian Community Fund is overseen by a seventeen-member Advisory Committee of leaders from the Asian Community.

 Paul W. Lee